-While the main utility of \algoname is in surfacing a set of teacher-generated questions that unlock student learning (PQ), we now shift focus to the trained teacher policies themselves.
-In this section we perform a controlled study of teacher objectives to probe the effects of meta-RL, and show that grounded rewards (as in \algoname), versus intrinsic ones, yield stronger teacher policies.
+While the main utility of \algoname is in surfacing a set of useful teacher-generated questions (PQ), we now shift focus to the trained teacher policies themselves.
+We perform a controlled study of teacher objectives to probe the effects of meta-RL, and show that grounded rewards (as in \algoname), versus intrinsic ones, yield stronger teacher policies.
 We evaluate teachers trained with grounded rewards (\grounded), intrinsic rewards (\intrinsic) and the base model (\base) by sampling question-answer pairs from these policies and training fresh students.
-In Appendix \ref{app:teacher-ablation} we also ablate grounded teachers trained without the student-promotion mechanism, to validate its necessity.
+In Appendix \ref{app:teacher-ablation} we also ablate \algoname without the student-promotion mechanism, to validate its necessity.

-We evaluate four \grounded seeds per dataset to cover a range of final promotion stages, and three \intrinsic teacher seeds.
-We sample 128 questions from these teachers and train 2-3 fresh students on the synthetic questions and real fail@128 train set ($\geq 9$ student runs per reported metric, see Appendix \ref{app:eval}).
+We evaluate four \grounded seeds per dataset to cover a range of final promotion stages and three \intrinsic teacher seeds.
+We sample 128 questions from each teacher and train 2-3 fresh students on the synthetic questions and real fail@128 train set ($\geq 9$ student runs per metric).

 \textbf{The teacher policy generates useful questions.} Student test performance curves in Figure \ref{fig:teacher-ablation} reveal that questions sampled from \grounded improve over \hardonly.
 Results are competitive with PQ on MATH and HARP, validating that the useful pedagogical signal is not just captured in the set of evolved questions, but is also learned by the teacher policy.
 Further ablations show that sampling larger datasets from \grounded reduces the variance of student outcomes (Appendix \ref{app:sampled-dataset-size}) and that the student-promotion mechanism improves the teacher policy (Appendix \ref{app:teacher-ablation}).